 Most of the time both the Alarm Brain and Thinking Brain are working together.
 They feed off one another.
 The Alarm Brain is being triggered by the direct route and the indirect route via the Thinking Brain.

 The Alarm Brain can easily convince the Thinking Brain that it’s in danger.
 If left unattended, the Thinking Brain goes wild with “What if” thinking.
 It comes up with all sorts of creative ways that we’re in danger.
 The Alarm Brain can convince the Thinking Brain to distort reality.
 As the Thinking Brain Distorts reality, it triggers the Alarm brain even more.
 Things escalate quickly.

 The reverse is also true.
 Maybe the process starts with the Thinking Brain.

 In short, both parts of the brain influence our perception of a situation.

 Take for example the video below.

-There are two main ways to relate this video to the Thinking Brain and the Alarm Brain in the context of social anxiety.
+There are two main ways to relate this video to the Thinking Brain and the Alarm Brain.

 First, you can think about the background music as our emotions and physical sensations.
 If you’re in front of an audience, and your heart rate is slow, your breathing is normal, your background music is calm.
 As a result, you’re likely to perceive the audience, their reactions and their facial expressions as generally positive and perceive the situation as safe.
 Maybe even enjoyable, and at the worst, neutral.